Sudo-Ivan/rns-status-page/README.md

 [Reticulum](https://reticulum.network/) status page using direct Reticulum library integration and `rnsd` from the utilities.
 Built using Flask, Gunicorn, and HTMX.

-Request to Add or Remove an Interface: Open a [Issue](https://github.com/Sudo-Ivan/rns-status-page/issues/new) or message me on Reticulum `c0cdcb64499e4f0d544ff87c9d5e2485` this only applies to my instance at [rstatus.quad4.io](https://rstatus.quad4.io)

 ## Features

 - Check status of Reticulum interfaces.